Release date: 19 August 2020

 “We also welcomed the opportunity to discuss wider challenges faced by many of our attractions and businesses due to the impact of COVID-19.”

 Nigel Lynn, Chairman of Experience West Sussex Destination Partnership and Chief Executive of Arun District Council, said: “Tourism has been particularly hard hit because of its obvious seasonality, with the coastal areas being an essential economic driver to the county.
 With the recent announcement of a confirmed recession, we know that the coastal towns are already badly affected by this.

-“Recent Experience West Sussex forecasts (June 2020) indicate a decline of 59% for visits in 2020 and a drop of £10.6bn in visitor spend.
+“Recent Experience West Sussex forecasts (June 2020) indicate a decline of 59 per cent for visits in 2020 and a drop of £10.6bn in visitor spend.